 In this podcast, Ricardo talks about the events of 2011 from the point of view of project management.
 He said that 2011 was a year when there was a huge demand in Brazil for projects that are happening at the moment and at the same time a very large uncertainty in the world.

 In this podcast, Ricardo talks about the fear of failure.
 He explains that within the project environment we are not in a comfort zone and easy things doesn't need to be managed.
 Ricardo also said that failure is always part of the process and is also part of the DNA of the project, but who has a fear of failure can not manage projects.
 Inside the possibility of failure is that we project managers earn our life.

-In this podcast, Ricardo talks about the support tools for project management and the best time to instal them.
-He explains that there are several softwares on the market that are excellent, but installing a project management tool without a defined methodological process can be a big mistake because the tool must be adapted to the work process.
+In this podcast, Ricardo talks about the support tools for project management and the best time to install them.
+He explains that much software on the market is excellent, but installing a project management tool without a defined methodological process can be a big mistake because the tool must be adapted to the work process.

-In this podcast, Ricardo talks about the execution of multiple projects simultaneously and using the same resources, ie multitasking.
+In this podcast, Ricardo talks about executing multiple projects simultaneously and using the same resources, i.e. multitasking.
 He explains that we often think that sharing resources across multiple projects can generate the perception that work is evolving, but this can cause delays and loss of quality in work.
-Ricardo suggests that it is better to concentrate efforts on one project at a time than to do all at once.
+Ricardo suggests that it is better to concentrate efforts on one project at a time than to do it all at once.